-The financial safety margin basis is the sum of: (1) cash and cash equivalents; (2) investment portfolio balance excluding any funds held on behalf of other organizations (e.g. MEF); (3) less any outstanding borrowings of IMA and its affiliates.
+The financial safety margin basis is the sum of: (1) cash and cash equivalents; (2) investment portfolio balance excluding any funds held on behalf of other organizations (e.g. MEF); (3) less any amounts in (1) and (2) whose use is restricted contractually and; (4) less any outstanding borrowings of IMA and its affiliates.

-The financial safety margin as defined above shall be targeted to be no less than 40% of annual budgeted operating expenses in order to ensure adequate funds for unforeseen financial contingencies.
+The financial safety margin as defined above shall be targeted to be no less than 40% of annual budgeted operating expenses to ensure adequate liquidity for normal operations and any unforeseen financial contingencies.

-The financial safety margin will be calculated annually by the Chief Financial Officer, as part of the budget and audit processes, to ensure compliance with the policy.
-If the funds projected in the board-designated reserve fund are below the required level of the financial safety margin, the Strategic Planning Committee will either recommend budget adjustments or will advise the Global Board of Directors of its reasons for recommending a nonconforming budget.
+The financial safety margin target will be calculated twice annually by the Chief Financial Officer, as part of the budget and forecast processes, to ensure compliance with the policy.
+The Chief Financial Officer or his/her staff will report on the financial safety margin in their monthly financial reporting to the Performance Oversight & Audit Committee, whose responsibility is to monitor the maintenance of this safety margin.
+If at any time during a fiscal year, the financial safety margin is or is likely to be less than the target, the CFO will immediately notify both the Performance Oversight & Audit Committee and the Strategic Planning Committee.
+The Strategic Planning Committee will either recommend budget adjustments or will advise the Global Board of Directors of its reasons for recommending a nonconforming budget.

 The funds associated with the financial safety margin will be designated as the basis for the board-designated reserve fund as defined in Article VI section 1, and subject to the use restrictions associated with that fund.
-Any liquidation or use of the board-designated reserve fund (other than required periodic rebalancing) requires approval by the Global Board of Directors.
+Any liquidation or use of the board-designated reserve fund (other than the required periodic rebalancing) requires approval by the Global Board of Directors.